kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

 onnx.save(m,'latest.opt.onnx')
 ```

-### Step 4-5: Config and load data necessary for ktc, and check if onnx is ok for toolchain
+### Step 4-5: Configure and load data necessary for ktc, and check if onnx is ok for toolchain
 ```python
 # npu (only) performance simulation
 km = ktc.ModelConfig(20008, "0001", "720", onnx_model=m)